Chamonix Elopement Planning Guide for Adventurous Souls

 If you’re staying in the centre and not planning day trips, a shuttle or train may be a better choice than renting a car.

-The Mulet (a free electric shuttle bus) loops around the town centre.
-Larger Chamonix Bus lines connect the different villages of the valley — from Servoz to Le Tour.
-Buses run regularly and are free for anyone staying in local accommodation.
-(Your host will give you a guest card, which includes free transport in the valley).
+The Mulet is a free electric shuttle that loops around the town centre.
+Chamonix Bus connects the villages along the valley from Servoz to Le Tour.
+Buses run regularly and are free if you’re staying in local accommodation — your host gives you a guest card that covers it.

-There’s also the scenic Mont-Blanc Express train, which connects the villages along the valley floor, and is a great way to explore at a relaxed pace.
+The Mont-Blanc Express train connects villages along the valley floor and is a nice way to explore at a slower pace.

 For timetables and route maps, check the Chamonix bus website.